vusumuzi/Data-Representation-and-Querying-Project-2015/README.md

  POST method is used to submit data which be processed to a specified resource

 ####response body

-A response  will returned in the form of json.
+A response  will returned in the form of json format.
    ```json
    "Organisation":"DEPARTMENT OF EDUCATION AND SCIENCE",
     "Name":"SCOIL NAOMH MAELRUANS",